 System performance measures exist to improve the efficiency of the overall transportation system, while helping to reduce congestion, travel times, and pollution emissions and increase reliability of the system.
-Federal regulations establish five performance measures that pertain to the performance of the National Highway System (NHS), three of which are applicable to Montana:
+The FHWA has established performance measures that pertain to the performance of the National Highway System (NHS).